OHBA-analysis/Cho2024_MEEG_RSN/README.md

 This repository contains all the scripts necessary to reproduce the analysis and figures presented in the manuscript.
 It is divided into three main directories:

 1. `data`: Contains the optimal HMM models trained on the MEG Cam-CAN and EEG LEMON datasets.
-2. `examples`: Contains the scripts for preprocessing and source reconstructing the sensor-level M/EEG data.
+2. `data_preparation`: Contains the scripts for preprocessing and source reconstructing the sensor-level M/EEG data.
 3. `scripts`: Contains the scripts for training TDE-HMM models and analysing static and dynamic M/EEG resting-state networks.

 For further details, please refer to the README files within each folders.